 Generic goes upscale

 “For the most part, generic brands are equally nutritious and lower in cost,” says Jennifer McDaniel, RD, owner of McDaniel Nutrition in St. Louis, MO.
 But certain products can vary widely in their specific ingredients, which is why it’s vital to read nutrition labels carefully.
 Case in point: “Some generic peanut butters have unhealthy, unnecessary additives such as added sugars or extra fat from non-sustainable resources like palm oil,” she says.
-This genius hack will change how you store peanut butter.

 “Products like pasta sauce, marinara sauce, or plain tomato sauces that use high-quality tomatoes and spices with good olive oil tend to taste better and require less added sugar and sodium,” says McDaniel.
 Store-brand versions might be better suited for recipes that call for smaller amounts of tomato sauce, such as stews and soups.
-Here are some grocery store shopping secrets from top grocery stores.
+Here are some more grocery store shopping secrets from top grocery stores.

 Very often, generic or cheaper cheese tends to have more additives and fillers that aren’t necessary, says McDaniel.
 Plus, they tend to score lower than brand-name fromage on taste tests and overall, don’t save you that much anyway.

 This Mediterranean diet staple is one of the most frequently tampered-with foods, often cut with other oils including hazelnut, which can trigger reactions in people with nut allergies.
 Buying brand name is no guarantee of purity—one study found that 70 percent of olive oils tested, both brand name and generic, were revealed to not be “extra virgin” as their labels claimed.
-Although those findings have since been disputed, it does tend to hedge your bets since brands have reputations to uphold, and if one has been adulterated, you’re more likely to have heard about it (Bertolli, for instance, just settled a class action lawsuit about its oil).
+Although these findings have since been disputed, it does tend to hedge your bets since brands have reputations to uphold, and if one has been adulterated, you’re more likely to have heard about it (Bertolli, for instance, just settled a class action lawsuit about its oil).

 Other things that help, says McDaniel: Look for the IOC International Olive Oil Council seal on your olive oil; buy oils in dark bottles, which protects it from oxidation; and look for a harvest date on the label (most mass-produced oils won’t have one).
-Don’t miss these 29 things your grocer won’t tell you.

 Something like mixed nuts doesn’t have a lot of ingredients—maybe nuts, sea salt, and one or two more things.
 So you probably won’t find a ton of variation between brands, says Keri Gans, RD, author of The Small Change Diet.
 Breakfast cereals, on the other hand, can have ingredients lists several inches long.
 “I’d be looking closely at how much added sugar is in it?
 How much fiber?” she says.